aherculano/bca-api/README.md

 #### Vehicle

-The vheicle class is simple, it is defined as an abstract class with the common properties and Suv, Sedan and Truck classes implement the specific properties, inheriting all from vehicle.
+The vehicle class is simple, it is defined as an abstract class with the common properties and Suv, Sedan and Truck classes implement the specific properties, inheriting all from vehicle.
 Forcefully, all the vheicles have a UniqueIdentifier, Manufacturer, Model, Year and StartingBid.

 #### Auction